 What Is a Facelift?

 Facelift surgery is a cosmetic procedure designed to rejuvenate one’s appearance through the lifting and tightening of skin and underlying facial/neck tissue.
-Depending on a patient’s needs and concerns, this treatment can help smooth lines and wrinkles, eliminate excess skin and jowling, combat skin sagging, restore lost facial volume, and tighten muscle band laxity in the neck.
+Depending on a patient’s needs and concerns, this treatment can help smooth lines and wrinkles, eliminate excess skin and jowling, combat skin sagging, restore lost facial volume, and tighten muscle band laxity in the neck (known as the platysma).
 By customizing each facelift to meet the specific goals of the individual, Dr. Boynton is able to help patients achieve the more youthful facial aesthetic they desire with results that appear entirely natural.
+A facelift and a necklift in many cases are “interlinked” as one procedure; however, most times colloquially it is referred to as a “facelift,” which can be confusing.

 Who Is a Good Candidate for Facelift Surgery?